getBoolean/shu_epub/README.md

   - [x] getNavigationMap
   - [x] getPageList
   - [x] getNavigationLists
+- [x] EpubDetailsReaderController
+  - Combines the container, package, and navigation into one class
 - [ ] Publication/Content Controller
+- [ ] Epub Controllers
+  - [ ] EpubControllerBase
+    - [x] getDetails
+    - [x] getFileBytes
+    - [x] getFiles
+    - others tbd...
+  - [x] EpubArchiveController
+  - [x] EpubArchiveIOController
+  - [x] (In example.dart) EpubExtractedController
+    - requires dart:io, so not included in this package
 - [ ] EpubBook class to simplify access to Epub content and metadata
   - [x] EpubDetails (contains EpubContainer, EpubPackage, and EpubNavigation)
   - [ ] EpubFiles (all files listed in manifest)